Azure/aace/end-to-end-solutions/Luna/Resources/Documentation/luna.ai/end-to-end-tutorial/test-saas-offer.md

 ### Get AAD token

-Before creating your subscription, you need to get an AAD token to be able to call the REST APIs:
+Before creating your subscription, you need to get an AAD token to be able to call the REST APIs

 #### Find the AAD application info